kuritka/WebpackDemo/readme.md

 $ npm install http-server -g
-run webpack --config webpack.config.PROD.js -p    (compiles uglified bundle.js) run http-server and check minified ES5 bundle on localhost:8080
+run webpack --config webpack.config.PROD.js -p    (compiles uglified bundle.js) run http-server and check minified ES5 bundle on localhost:8080 or run "npm run build"  because start and test are built in scripts for npm. build however is a custom script and thus needs to be invoked with npm run build.

 Forget these technologies because they have no longer deserve attention